microsoft/TypeScript-wiki/TypeScript-MSBuild-In-depth.md

 * build folder

-    Two files are locatd in the folder.
+    Two files are locate in the folder.
     Both are entry point for main TypeScript target file and props file respectively.

     1. Microsoft.TypeScript.MSBuild.targets